Institutional Biosafety Committee

 IBC Meeting Schedule

 Our IBC is tentatively scheduled to meet the third Thursday of every month.
-Schedule for the 2023 meeting is as below.
-Please submit you protocols that involve recombinant DNA at least 3 weeks ahead of the meeting date.
-This will give our reviewers enough time to thoroughly and timely review your submissions.
-Protocols that do not invovle recombinant DNA are reviewed as designated, as and when received.
+The tentative 2025 meeting schedule is provided below.
+Please submit your protocols that involve recombinant DNA / synthetic nucleic acid research at least 3 weeks ahead of the meeting date.
+This aims to provide sufficient time for the administrative review process before a protocol can be added to the agenda.
+Studies that do not involve recombinant DNA / synthetic nucleic acids are assigned as Designated Member Review after the administrative review process.

 What Needs IBC Approval?